analogdevicesinc/precision-converters-firmware/projects/ad717x_iio/README.txt

 Hardware Setup
 --------------
-Required: SDP-K1 (or alternative MBED enabled controller board), EVAL-AD4111SDZ (or other AD717x/AD411x supported EVAL board), USB cable.
+Required: SDP-K1 (or an STM32 board), EVAL-AD4111SDZ (or other AD717x/AD411x supported EVAL board),
+USB cable.
-Plug in the EVAL board on SDP-K1 board (or any other Mbed enabled controller board) using the SDP connector and screws.
+Connect the EVAL-AD717x board to SDP-K1 board (or an STM32 board).
 Connect SDP-K1 board to the PC using the USB cable.

 How to Get Started
 ------------------
-Mbed web/online compiler: https://studio.keil.arm.com/auth/login/
 Import code into compiler and compile it to generate executable binary file.
 Drag and drop binary file into USB drive hosted by SDP-K1 controller board.
 Find detailed instructions here: https://analogdevicesinc.github.io/precision-converters-firmware/source/build/project_build.html